Let’s Geek Out on the shoulder!

 Your shoulders do a lot more than you think.

 As the most mobile joint complex in the human body, we move our shoulders thousands of times each day.
 We reach, lift & stabilize via our shoulders daily, oftentimes without a second thought, that is until something starts to feel off.
-With 60% of adults experiencing shoulder pain or injury at some point in their lives, as a movement professional, understanding how the shoulders actually work isn’t optional—it’s essential.
+With 60% of adults experiencing shoulder pain or injury at some point in their lives, as a movement professional, understanding how the shoulders actually work isn’t optional—it’s critical.

 Taught by Bre Dumke Helfrich, MSc, PhD, Certified GYROTONIC EXPANSION SYSTEM® Trainer, Certified GYROKINESIS® Trainer, & Certified Comprehensive Pilates Teacher